Dygear/zzzzz-php/README.md

 It will make the `log`, `php` and `raw` directories all by it's self if they are not already made.
 Just make sure that you can write to the directory that you clone this into.

 That's pretty much it.

+# Web Server
+    php -S 0.0.0.0:8080

+The above command will start the PHP web server on port `8080` and attach it's self to all interfacces available to it.
+From there in your browser on the same machine simply type `[localhost:8080](http://localhost:8080/)` or any [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) attached to that computer with the port `8080` and it will load `index.php` automaticlly for you.
+This interface allows you to view the log files in aggregate.
+Simply select the time you wish to view from and to, and select at least one uid from the list.
+From there you can search, view raw files, or view the print_f of the json file all from the browser.
+This is useful for debugging.
+I set the timezone in the file to my own `America/New_York`.
+You might want to change that to something else.
+Keep in mind that the log files are created with the file name in the unix epoch timestamp, so they are always in UTC.
+You have to convert them to your timezone for this to make more sense.

+# NAMES.txt
+If you want the datalist with a label containing the persons name and not just their uid, make a NAMES.txt file in the following format.

+    uid=Full Name

+You can fill in as many lines as you wish.